+MANAGEMENT

+Scrub clearance

-MANAGEMENT Scrub clearance The encroachment of scrub into the boggy habitats of the Window-winged Caddis Fly is one of the primary threats to the species.
+The encroachment of scrub into the boggy habitats of the Window-winged Caddis Fly is one of the primary threats to the species.
 Dense scrub/secondary woodland should be cleared and scrub kept to a low level within glades of purple moor grass.

+Grazing

-Grazing Grazing needs to be carefully managed to prevent overgrazing of tussocks and to prevent livestock trampling the ground and potentially damaging larvae.
-Wildfires Arisings from any scrub clearance work should be removed from the site to help prevent wildfires.
+Grazing needs to be carefully managed to prevent overgrazing of tussocks and to prevent livestock trampling the ground and potentially damaging larvae.

+Wildfires

+Arisings from any scrub clearance work should be removed from the site to help prevent wildfires.
 It can take several years for the habitat to recover from the effects of wildfires.

-OUR WORK - Regular surveys of sites in Surrey and Hampshire, working with our network of trained volunteers - Habitat work where needed SUCCESS - Five training courses run to teach volunteers to survey - Population at Ancells Farm and Foxlease Meadows now confirmed as a breeding population following our surveys The main focus of our work has been training volunteers to survey for this species, and this will continue to be our focus moving forward.
-We are keen to build up an accurate picture of how this species is faring at each of its sites and then work with landowners and the Wildlife Trusts to ensure that any necessary habitat work is undertaken.
-We are also keen to work with volunteers to explore new sites with potentially suitable habitat, in the hope that we can discover new populations of this species.
+OUR WORK

+- Annual surveys of Chobham and Whitmoor

+- Habitat work where needed

+SUCCESS

+- Four training courses run to teach volunteers to survey

+- Training day led to Surrey

+Wildlife Trust undertaking much

+needed habitat work at

+Whitmoor Common

+The Window-winged Caddis Fly is in need of conservation action at Chobham Common and this will be a major focus of our work moving forward.
+Habitat management work for this species needs to be carried out extremely sensitively so that the habitat is not damaged in the process.

+The population at Whitmoor appears to be relatively strong and the habitat is in good condition, but we will continue to monitor this population to ensure that this remains the case.